Chart Color Schemes

 Educational achievement in Cottesloe places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 Cottesloe's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15 and above, 60.6% hold university qualifications, compared to 27.9% in Western Australia (WA) and 30.1% in Greater Perth.
-This high level of attainment is led by bachelor degrees, with 41.0%, followed by postgraduate qualifications at 15.4% and graduate diplomas at 4.2%.
-Vocational pathways account for 16.5% of qualifications among those aged 15 and above, with advanced diplomas at 9.0% and certificates at 7.5%.
+Among residents aged 15+, 60.6% hold university qualifications, compared to 27.9% in WA and 30.1% in Greater Perth.
+Bachelor degrees are the most common at 41.0%, followed by postgraduate qualifications (15.4%) and graduate diplomas (4.2%).
+Vocational pathways account for 16.5% of qualifications, with advanced diplomas at 9.0% and certificates at 7.5%.

-Educational participation is high in Cottesloe, with 30.1% of residents currently enrolled in formal education.
-This includes 9.4% in secondary education, 8.8% in tertiary education, and 8.1% pursuing primary education.
+Educational participation is high, with 30.1% currently enrolled in formal education, including 9.4% in secondary, 8.8% in tertiary, and 8.1% pursuing primary education.

 Frequently Asked Questions - Education